 Let me know in the comments:

-- If you have any questions on 3 days Dubai itinerary for solo travelers.
+- if you have been to Dubai or any cmts on 3 days Dubai itinerary for solo travelers.

 - Sydney itinerary 5 days is here.

 - Interested in 10 hidden beaches and bays in Sydney?

 - Check out all the Australia travel guide